ppoiissbsjksms/nkn-commercial/README.md

 5. Check node status at http://nstatus.org/

 ## Remarks
-- Please tell me if you success to deploy node at VPS provder other than Vultr and UpCloud.
+- Please tell me if you success to deploy node at VPS provider besides Vultr and UpCloud.
 I will update it at README.
 - I only have beginner level knowledge at Linux.
 Please tell me if you found bugs in the script.
 Thank you.